apache/shenyu-website/content/en/awesome/_index.md

 ## Known Users{#knownusers}

-Here is a list of companies or organizations that we know have used all or some of ShenYu's components in production.This list is in no particular order:
+Here is a list of companies or organizations that we know have used all or some of Apache ShenYu's components in production.This list is in no particular order:

 <img alt="yy" src="/img/users/yy_logo.png" width="150" height="60" />
 <img alt="mihoyo" src="/img/users/mihayo_logo.png" width="150" height="60" />